microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 }
 ```

-In case, the property or method exists in different class or dll, `DynamicData` can be declared as
+In case, the property or method exists in a class other that the test class, an additional `Type` argument should be passed to `DynamicData` constructor.

 ```
     [DynamicData(typeOf(UnitTests),"ReusableTestDataProperty")]